REA 251 Real Estate Principles. (3) N

 REA 300 Real Estate Analysis.
 (3) A

 Application of economic theory and analytical techniques to real estate markets.
 Topics include law, finance, appraisal, market analysis, investments, development.
 Prerequisite: professional program business student.

 Legal, market, and institutional factors related to financing proposed and existing properties.
 Emphasis on current financing techniques and quantitative methods.
 Prerequisites: FIN 300; professional program business student.

 REA 380 Real Estate Fundamentals.
 (3) F, S

 Real estate for the student/consumer with an emphasis on the applied aspects of each area of real estate specialization.
-Prerequisites: 2.00 ASU GPA; business majors (non-real estate); junior standing.
+Prerequisites: 2.00 ASU GPA; junior standing; not open to Real Estate majors.

 REA 401 Real Estate Appraisal.
 (3) A

 Factors affecting the value of real estate.
 Theory and practice of appraising and preparation of the appraisal report.
 Appraisal techniques.
 Prerequisites: REA 300; professional program business student.